 Some friends and followers have inquired about how to get started balancing rocks.
 Balanced stone artist, Peter Juhl, has put together some useful resources, including his book, Center of Gravity: A Guide to the Practice of Rock Balancing, and his Temporary Sculpture website.
 They are excellent, inspiring starting points.

 After publishing this post, I'm heading to my classroom to get set up and am bringing a basket of ocean rocks with me.
 This year, I intend to introduce my kindergartners to rock balancing, stacking, and arranging!

-The photographs in this blog and in my Flickr photostream are available for purchase as prints or cards through my Etsy shop by selecting a "custom print" in whatever size you prefer and indicating either the name of the print or the blog post and order in which it appears.
+The photographs in this blog (except for those attributed to other owners) and in my Flickr photostream are available for purchase as prints or cards through my Etsy shop by selecting a "custom print" in whatever size you prefer and indicating either the name of the print or the blog post and order in which it appears.

 © Susan Meyer and River Bliss Photography, 2014.
 Unauthorized use and/or duplication of this material, including all text and photos, without express and written permission from this website’s author/owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Susan Meyer and River Bliss Photography (river-bliss.com or riverblissed.blogspot.com) with appropriate and specific direction to the original content.